wkhere/eastar/README.md

 API is described at [hexdocs](http://hexdocs.pm/eastar/).

-Look at examples and tests to see how graph environment can be set up.
+Look at examples and tests to see how the graph environment can be set up.

 Enjoy!